 With the release of SkyDrive client and Google Drive, backing up files to the cloud has become easier than ever.
-While SkyDrive offers 7GB free storage (25 GB free upgrade for loyal users), Google Drive offers 5GB free storage space all users.
+While SkyDrive offers 7GB free storage (25 GB free upgrade for loyal users), Google Drive offers 5GB free storage space for all users.
 Both services let you extend the storage space by purchasing paid storage.

 As we all know, SkyDrive and Google Drive clients are available for Windows.
-If you have already installed and using SkyDrive and Google Drive, you probably have noticed that one can easily drag-and-drop a file to SkyDrive or Google Drive folder to sync file to the account.
+If you have already installed and using SkyDrive and Google Drive, you probably have noticed that one can easily drag-and-drop a file to SkyDrive or Google Drive folder to sync the file to the account.

 The best way is to add SkyDrive and Google Drive shortcuts to the Send to menu.
 By adding SkyDrive and Google Drive shortcuts to the Send to menu, you will be able to send files in a jiffy.

-Step 1: Navigate to C:\Users\UserName directory (“C” is your Windows installation drive letter and “UserName” is your user account name).
+Step 1: Navigate to C:\Users\UserName directory (“C” is your Windows installation drive letter, and “UserName” is your user account name).
 Right-click on SkyDrive and select Create Shortcut.
 Also, do a right-click on Google Drive and click Create Shortcut.

 Step 2: Open Run dialog box.
 To do this, simultaneously press Windows + R keys.
 In the dialog, type shell:sendto and hit enter key to open SendTo folder.

-The only catch is that when you use the Send to menu to send a file to the Google Drive or SkyDrive, the file will be stored in the root folder.
+The only catch is that when you use the Send to menu to send a file to Google Drive or SkyDrive, the file will be stored in the root folder.
 In other words, if you want to send a file to the subfolder of SkyDrive or Google Drive, you will need to manually drag-and-drop the file.

-Users who don’t mind adding multiple shortcuts to the Send to menu can add shortcuts of Documents and Public folders to the the menu.
+Users who don’t mind adding multiple shortcuts to the Send to the menu can add shortcuts of Documents and Public folders to the menu.